-To prepare undergraduate and graduate students for productive careers in industry, academia, and government by providing a conducive environment for teaching, learning, and research in the theory and applications of Computer Software Engineering.
-The Department places high priority to emerge as an important regional, national and international resource center for discovering, integrating and applying new knowledge and technologies.
-Department also focuses on imparting moral and ethical values in our graduates, so that they can contribute towards highly-principled society.
+To prepare undergraduate and graduate students for productive careers in industry, academia, and government by providing a conducive environment for teaching, learning, and research in the theory and applications of Computer Software Engineering (CSE).
+The Department places high priority to emerge as an important national, regional and international resource centre for discovering, integrating and applying new knowledge and technologies.
+Department also focuses on imparting moral and ethical values in its graduates, so that they can contribute towards highly-principled society.

-PEO-1: To produce employable graduates that makes intellectual and technical contributions in different domains of software industry.
+PEO-1: To produce employable graduates that make intellectual and technical contributions in different domains of software industry

-PEO-4: To produce entrepreneurs with leadership qualities and effective communication skills, contributing in building a better society.
+PEO-4: To produce graduates with entrepreneurship, leadership and effective communication skills

-- Engineering Knowledge: An ability to apply knowledge of mathematics, science, engineering fundamentals and an engineering specialization to the solution of complex engineering problems.
+- Engineering Knowledge: An ability to apply knowledge of mathematics, science, engineering fundamentals and an engineering specialisation to the solution of complex engineering problems.

 - Problem Analysis: An ability to identify, formulate, research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences and engineering sciences.

 - Design/Development of Solutions: An ability to design solutions for complex engineering problems and design systems, components or processes that meet specified needs with appropriate consideration for public health and safety, cultural, societal, and environmental considerations.

 - Investigation: An ability to investigate complex engineering problems in a methodical way including literature survey, design and conduct of experiments, analysis and interpretation of experimental data, and synthesis of information to derive valid conclusions.